Salt: Woman loses her job and her husband after getting in touch with her original contractors.

 Alternatively, overgrown kid runs away from xenophobic foster family, attempts to hitchhike back to his former home, and is kidnapped and imprisoned by con men.
 Meanwhile, residents of his old neighborhood go on a manhunt and eventually rescue him.
 Intended for children.

-Sesame Street: Please Don't Eat the Pictures: Said 10-foot-tall adolescent gets locked in the Metropolitan Museum of Art overnight.
+Sesame Street: Don't Eat the Pictures: Said 10-foot-tall adolescent gets locked in a famous museum overnight.
 While everyone goes on a manhunt for him (again), he tries to help conduct a lost soul to the afterlife.

 The Shining: A hotel near some of America's most popular ski resorts shuts down for the Winter and is left in the care of a hallucinating drunk and his insane family.